Check Out These 14 Unique Breakout Session Ideas

 9. Host a walking tour

-If your event is in a unique part of the city or your attendees are visiting from out of town, plan a short walking tour during lunch or between presentations to get some exercise and learn more about the area.
+If your event is in a unique part of the city or your attendees are visiting from out of town, plan a short walking tour during lunch or between presentations to get some much-needed exercise and learn more about the area.
 Hire a local tour guide for a fun and informative breakout session.

 10. Set up a photo booth

 Photo booths make for a fun breakout session idea that can add a bit of creativity to your event.
 Add a twist to make it more interactive, such as setting up a costume closet in your photo area.
 And remember, the Concierge service can help you hire a professional photographer and rent lighting gear along with your Peerspace booking.

 11. Run an Offers and Needs Market

-Chances are your event’s attendees have range of different skill sets and experiences that may not be obvious at first sight.
+Chances are, your event’s attendees have a range of different skill sets and experiences that may not be obvious at first sight.
 Give your guests Post-It notes to write down a task they need help with or can offer help with.
 It can be anything from setting up a Twitter account to translating a birthday card into another language for a grandparent.
 This is a great way to encourage your attendees to share “soft skills” that aren’t ordinarily part of their job description.

 12. Paint a collaborative portrait

 Provide each breakout group with a poster or canvas and ask them to illustrate the main points or ideas they took away from the previous presentation.
-This is one of the breakout session ideas that’s great for creatives and those who communicate best through visuals.
+This is one of the breakout session ideas that are great for creatives and those who communicate best through visuals.